Layry99/Vision-Based-Traffic-Violation/README.md

 Project Overview

 This project utilizes YOLOv8 for car detection.
 Initially, it detects cars within the frame.
 Subsequently, a manually configured straight line is introduced into the frame.
-If the bounding boxes of the cars is withhin this straight line for a certain amount of time, a logic is implemented to capture the images.
+If the bounding boxes of the cars is within this straight line for a certain amount of time, a logic is implemented to capture the images.
 The captured images are stored in an SQLite database.
 Additionally, a charts will be generated, providing useful information such as the time and the number of cars that committed violations.

 Furthermore, this project will feature a Graphical User Interface (GUI) using PyQt5, ensuring easy access for users.